A Differential Perspective on Distributional Reinforcement Learning: Differential Distributional RL

-Hence, given the above reasoning, which is formalized as Proposition \ref{proposition_1} below, the primary focus of this work will be to derive differential algorithms that can learn and/or optimize the \emph{limiting per-step reward distribution}.
+As such, given the above reasoning, which is formalized as Proposition \ref{proposition_1} below, the primary focus of this work will be to derive differential algorithms that can learn and/or optimize the \emph{limiting per-step reward distribution}.
 We will briefly revisit the return distribution from a purely empirical perspective in Section \ref{longrun_value_dist}.

-\begin{proposition} The limiting per-step reward distribution is the natural distributional objective in the average-reward setting, given that its mean yields the long-run average-reward, which is the primary prediction and control objective of average-reward reinforcement learning. \end{proposition}
+\begin{proposition} The limiting per-step reward distribution is the natural distributional objective in the average-reward setting, given that its mean yields the long-run average-reward, which is the primary prediction and control objective of (non-distributional) average-reward RL. \end{proposition}

 We are now ready to begin our theoretical treatment of the limiting per-step reward distribution.
 We begin by formally defining our distributional objective.
 In particular, for a given policy, \(\pi\), let